 By the end of the mission, volunteers had logged more than 900 pictures and the map had been viewed over 12,000 times.
-According to Paul Doherty, many emergency response agencies used the map to inform their response strategies, including FEMA Headquarters, the U.S. Coast Guard, State Emergency Operation Centers in Virginia, North Carolina, and South Carolina, and federal, state, and local search and rescue teams.
+According to Paul Doherty, many emergency response agencies used the map to inform their response strategies, including federal emergency managers, the U.S. Coast Guard, State Emergency Operation Centers in Virginia, North Carolina, and South Carolina, and federal, state, and local search and rescue teams.

 In early October, NAPSG and the Pacific Northwest National Laboratory (PNNL) invited a handful of participating GISCorps volunteers to return for a second phase of the mission.
 In this phase, volunteers revisited every photo that had been collected in the first phase, tagged those that showed evidence of flooding, and estimated floodwater depth using PNNL floodwater modeling categories.
 PNNL scientists then used those observations to help validate their flood models.

-GISCorps volunteers Paul Doherty, Erin Arkison, Dacey Zelman-Fahm, Jason San Souci, Miguel Leon, and Holly Torpey contributed to the PNNL flood model validation effort, blazing through all 900 photos in under 6 hours.
+GISCorps volunteers Paul Doherty, Erin Arkison, Dacey Zelman-Fahm, Jason San Souci, Miguel Leon, Holly Torpey, and German Whitley contributed to the PNNL flood model validation effort, blazing through all 900 photos in under 6 hours.